 Coming in September 2021, users will also be able to access Beachbody On Demand, a fitness platform with more than 2.5 million members and a variety of live group classes through the new premium “BODi” tier.
 Beachbody’s library includes options many popular workouts, includes Insanity, P90X, and 21 Day Fix.
 There will also be an option to use the MYX II cam to join BODcasts and find other ways of interaction and live feedback depending on how they prefer to work out.

-The MYX II is available for $1,299, while Open Fit and Beachbody’s BODi are subscription services available for $29 per month each.
+The MYX II is available for $1,399 with another $200 for shipping and white glover delivery service, while Open Fit and Beachbody’s BODi are subscription services available for $29 per month each.
 There is also an MYX II Plus upgrade, which adds a workout kit including dumbbells, a kettlebell, resistance band, exercise mats, and more — an option for those who are looking to create their own home gym

 Exercisers who are interested in a stationary workout bike and would prefer something that’s not Peloton should take a look at MYXfitness’s latest offerings and see if they would be a good fit for at-home exercising.
 If you’re interested in training programs or live classes, you can find out more about Openfit here and BODi here.